ETAAcademy/ETAAcademy-ZK-Meme/59_Pianist.md

 - the batched bivariate KZG commitment scheme,
 - and its distributed generalization—

 the work successfully constructs a theoretically sound and practically efficient **distributed SNARK system for R1CS**.
-This represents a major step forward in scalable zero-knowledge proof systems and distributed cryptographic protocols.

 <details><summary><b> Code </b></summary>